kbcacas/shiftcare-tech-challenge/README.md

 - The remote client dataset is loaded from:
   `https://appassets02.shiftcare.com/manual/clients.json`
-- If `file=...` is passed, we load from disk instead (no gems, just native Ruby).
 - Searching is case-insensitive and partial (`"john"` matches `"John Doe"` and `"Johnny"`).
-- No dependencies like `optparse` or `httparty` used — parsing is manual for CLI, and HTTP uses `Net::HTTP`.

 ---